A Characterization of the n-th Degree Bounded Stochastic Dominance: Appendix

 Thus, we need to show that $u^{(1)}(a)(x_2-a)+u(a)\le \hat u(x_2)$.
 If $x_2<a$, the inequality holds from the definition of $\hat u$.
 If $x_2\in [a,b]$ the inequality holds from the convexity of $u$.
 If $x_2>b$ we have that The first inequality follows because $u^{(1)}(a) \leq 0$.
 The second inequality follows from the convexity of $u$.

 \end{itemize} We prove that $\hat u$ is decreasing and convex.
 Because a convex function is continuous on the interior of the domain, we have that $\hat u$ is a continuous function.

-The next step is based on a mollification argument (see Appendix C in \cite{evans10}).
+The next step is based on a mollification argument (see Appendix C in \cite{evans10}) and is quite standard \citep{denuit2002smooth}.
 Consider a positive mollifier $g$, with a compact support and define $g_n(x)=ng(nx)$.
 Then, is infinitely differentiable.
 Since $\hat u$ is continuous, we have that $\hat u_n$ converges uniformly to $\hat u$ on compact subsets of $\R$ (see Appendix C, Theorem 6, in \cite{evans10}).
 In particular, we have that $\hat u_n$ converges uniformly to $ \hat u =u $ on $[a,b]$.

 We assert that $\hat u_n$ is convex, decreasing, which implies that $u_n:=\hat u _n|_{[a,b]}$ is convex decreasing, infinitely differentiable, such that $u_n$ converges uniformly to $u$.

 Indeed, take $x_1<x_2$ and $\lambda\in (0,1)$, then: \begin{itemize} \item Monotonicity: Because $\hat u$ is decreasing and $g\ge 0$, we have that for every $y$, Hence, integrating over $y$, we obtain that $\hat u_n(x_1)\ge \hat u_n(x_2)$. \item Convexity: Because $\hat u$ is convex and $g\ge 0$, we have that for every $y$, Hence, integrating over $y$, we obtain that $\hat u_n(\lambda x_1 +(1-\lambda )x_2)\le \lambda \hat u_n(x_1) +(1-\lambda)\hat u_n(x_2)$. \end{itemize} \end{proof}